 In the normal course of business, a proportion of customer loans contractually repayable within one year will be extended.
 In addition, debt instrument and treasury bills have been pledged to secure liabilities.
-The Bank would also be able to meet unexpected net cash outflows by selling securities and accessing additional funding sources such as asset-backed markets.
+The Bank would also be able to meet unexpected net cash outflows by selling securities and accessing additional funding sources.